-Currently, research focuses on the identification of genetic markers of the parasite’s response to ivermectin and on evaluation of another compound, moxidectin, for its potential to accelerate elimination of onchocerciasis and expand the areas where elimination of transmission is feasible.
+More recently, research supported the identification of genetic markers of the parasite’s response to ivermectin and evaluating another compound, moxidectin, for its potential to accelerate elimination of onchocerciasis and expand the areas where elimination of transmission is feasible.

 - More on onchocerciasis

 - More on the history of TDR research on onchocerciasis

 - Research profile of moxidectin, a new drug for control and elimination of onchocerciasis, at TDR

 - A randomized, single-ascending-dose, ivermectin-controlled, double-blind study of moxidectin in Onchocerca volvulus infection.

 - The potential impact of moxidectin on onchocerciasis elimination in Africa: an economic evaluation based on the Phase II clinical trial data